Key points about document management systems:

 - Most HR processes involve some sort of documentation.

-- With document management software, you can create, manage, store, and sign all of your documents in one place.
+- With document management software, you can create, manage, store, and sign all of your digital assets an documents in one place.

 - These systems save time, boost productivity, and improve compliance and security.